basham/swit-workshop-impact/slides.md

 Rank.
 Sort.
 Focus.
 Revisit.

 Notes:
 In any given problem space, there can be an abundance of actors.
 Some may be more obvious than others.
 Take time to brainstorm.
 But ultimately, you need to determine which actors can provide the biggest impact toward achieving a goal.
 Select the top ones and order them by that expected impact.
+Consider the motivations of the actors, toward or against the goal.
 Revisit and refine this list as you learn more and as you make progress.